totem-tech/documentation/information/what-is-xtx.md

 Some transactions consume more XTX as the size of the transactions - measured in bytes - are larger that others.
 XTX is consumed at the rate of 1 XTX per byte, and the smallest transaction is around 139 bytes with a 1 unit base cost.
 So the smallest transaction costs 140 XTX to execute.

 > These transaction fees are burned creating a deflationary pressure on the total issuance of the currency.
+However, validators are rewarded with the creation of new currency to increase the supply going forward.

 <!-- > A balance needs to be struck between the total issued XTX currency and the global consumption demand for executing transactions.
 >